GettUK/react-native-awesome-card-io/README.md

 ```

 #### Development
+Metro-bundler considered to be default bundler for this project.
+If you'd like to use Haul instead, you still can run it manually

-- `react-native run-ios` to launch the iOS simulator and haul server
+- `yarn ios` to launch the iOS simulator and Metro-bundler server
-- `react-native run-android` to launch the Android simulator (but it should be open with Android Studio in advance)
+- `yarn android` to launch the Android emulator (but it should be open with Android Studio in advance)
-- `react-native run-android --deviceId [ID]` to launch the Android device by ID (which could be found by `adb devices` command)
+- `yarn android --deviceId [ID]` to launch the Android device by ID (which could be found by `adb devices` command)
+- `yarn start` or `yarn cold-start` to start Metro-bundler server manually
-- `yarn run haul` to start the server manually
+- `yarn haul` to start the Haul-bundler server manually
-- `yarn run haul bundle` to bundle the project manually
+- `yarn haul bundle` to bundle the project manually
 - Xcode should automatically launch haul server on run/build/archive

 #### Fastlane